 Best Time to Visit

-The optimal time to visit Anawilundawa is October to April, when migratory birds flock to the sanctuary, and water levels support abundant wildlife.
+The optimal time to visit Anawilundawa is from October to April, when migratory birds flock to the sanctuary and water levels support an abundance of wildlife.
 However, resident and endemic species can be spotted year-round.
 Avoid visiting during severe droughts, as wetlands may dry up, reducing bird activity.
 Early mornings and late afternoons offer the best light and wildlife activity.

 Flora & Fauna